sympy/scipy-2016-tutorial/source/introduction.rst

 The output shows that the :func:`subs` method gave a new expression with symbol ``x`` replaced with symbol ``a`` and symbol ``y`` replaced with symbol ``b``.
 The original expression wasn't modified.
-This behaviour applies to all classes that are subclasses of :class:`Basic`.
+This behavior applies to all classes that are subclasses of :class:`Basic`.
 An exception to immutability rule is :class:`Matrix`, which allows in-place modifications, but it is not a subclass of :class:`Basic`::